SO MUCH INSPIRATION ...

 Brent's extended family owned a vacation home in Whistler, British Columbia for many years.
 Thus, this iconic setting was prettiest place that Doug’s ski-loving pal could have chosen for his small winter wedding ceremony.

-As pictured here in this painting, the marriage was held outdoors near the skating rink, and yes, Brent asked that I paint Doug and me into the scene among the ice skaters as unfortunately, it was impossible for us to join the couple.
-The crips evening was lovely with light snow dusting Whistler Village.
-I pictured Brent and his fiancé Michele sharing their vows with his brother Dean officiating on Saint Patrick’s Day, 2017.
+As pictured here in this painting, the ceremony was held outdoors near the skating rink, and yes, Brent asked that I paint Doug and me into the scene among the ice skaters as unfortunately, it was impossible for us to join the couple.
+The crisp evening was lovely with light snow dusting Whistler Village.
+I pictured Brent and his fiancé Michele sharing their vows as his brother Dean officiated in Winter 2017.

 During my two-week journey to three destinations in what was once the former U.S.S.R. in October and November 1988, our group of assorted travelers was incredibly lucky that our trip coincide with the annual celebration of the 1917 October Revolution (the overthrow of the Tsarist royal form of government in Russia).

 This painting pictured the parade marchers, a handsome float and some of the visiting Americans in our group.
 The color that day everywhere was "red," the hue most associated with "power."
 This was certainly not an accident, although "Peristroika" and the open-minded notion of "coming together" was at its height as Gorbechov was in office.
 I’m pictured in a red sweater standing next to trip organizer (in sunglasses), Ron King.

 Highlight ~This original artwork was hung in a gallery in Tashkent, Uzbekistan at the invitation of a museum curator who had befriended us all during our visit to the city.